MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-create-prepayment-invoices.md

 ---
-    title: How to Create Prepayment Invoices | Microsoft Docs
+    title: How to Create Prepayment Invoices
     description: Learn how to handle situations where you require prepayment, or your vendor does.
     services: project-madeira
     documentationcenter: ''